o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

         ├── service
         └── yarn.lock

 Sentitomo is divided into two parts, client and server.
-The main entry point of the application is from the server directory which then is starting up the server and serving files form the build directory of the client.
+The main entry point of the application lies in the server directory which then is starting up the server and serving files form the build directory of the client.
 Before we have a deeper look into the different directories we first introduce you the installation process of Sentitomo.

 ### Installation